KingshukChatterjee007/Ecommerse-webosite/README.md

-# 🏎️ Slipstream Studios - Poster eCommerce App UI (Codsoft Internship Task)
+# 🏎️ Slipstream Studios - Poster eCommerce App UI

 Welcome to **Slipstream Studios**, a premium eCommerce app UI designed for automotive enthusiasts who appreciate the beauty of machines in motion.
 This design project, crafted in Figma, simulates a mobile application for selling custom car posters, made and curated by **Kingshuk Chatterjee**.